csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

 The output tells us that we are on the main branch (more on this later) and that we have nothing to commit (no changes to record).
+Which should be reassuring, since we haven't created or edited any files yet in this directory.

 ### Three Steps: Save locally, Stage, Commit